-Target and Actual Interview Counts by Business Size, Urbanicity and Business-Owner Gender in the Philippines xxx This is one in a series of 13 country reports about micro, small and medium-sized enterprises' (MSMEs) use of digital tools in North America, South America, South Asia, and Southeast Asia.
-These are accompanied by a global report, containing a complete description of the research and survey methodology. xxxi Across all business size groupings, employees include the respondent (an owner or top-level manager of the MSME), any full-time employees or workers, and any part-time or seasonal employees or workers.
+Sample proportions in the Philippines

+xxv This is one in a series of 12 country reports about micro, small and medium-sized enterprises' (MSMEs) use of Digital Tools in South America and Asia.
+The forthcoming global report will contain a complete description of the research and survey methodology.

+xxvi Across all business size groupings, employees include the respondent (an owner or top-level manager of the MSME), any full-time employees or workers, and any part-time or seasonal employees or workers.